-Off-road buggies are all well and good but if like me you like to go for a ‘proper walk’ on challenging terrain wheels just won’t do.
+Off-road buggies are all well and good but if you're like me you'd like to go for a ‘proper walk’ on challenging terrain wheels just won’t do.
 ‘Baby wearing’ as it has come to be known has exploded in popularity in recent years but for outdoor parents carrying your child has been the preferred option for much longer.
 With so many child carriers on the market, and with the key concerns of child and parent comfort thrown into the mix, choosing and using a carrier can be daunting, so with this in mind here are a few tips to point you in the right direction.

 Outdoor Carriers vs Everyday Carriers

-There is a distinct difference between these two groups of carrier.
+There is a distinct difference between these two groups of carriers.
 High street carriers tend to be of a softer fabric construction whereas their outdoor counterparts are more like a rucksack with an internal frame.
 High street carriers have their advantages as they tend to be less bulky and some are suitable for carrying newborns.
 Provided they are comfortable and supportive for parent and child they are perfectly adequate for shorter walks in fair weather.

 Another benefit worth mentioning is that outdoor carriers can be taken off without having to remove the child from the carrier.
 This is of particular benefit to the outdoors person as it makes adjusting clothing layers much more straight forward.

 Second only to your child’s comfort is your own.
 To those unaccustomed to rucksack carrying a child carrier can feel a little alien so take time to find one that is comfortable for you.
 Visit your local store and try a couple of different models.
-Ask staff to adjust the carrier for both you and your child then wear it around the shop for 15-20 minutes to see if any comfort issues arise.
+Ask staff to adjust the carrier for both you and your child then wear it around the shop for and see if any comfort issues arise.

-If walking as a couple the likelihood is that one partner will do the majority of the carrying so let them make the final decision on choice of model.
 Where the carrying is more evenly split it may be worth looking at models with an adjustable back system especially if there is a significant difference in height between partners.

 Child Comfort and Safety